 It is a small city, but Basel boasts 40 museums, countless theaters featuring musical theater, ballet, and stage productions.
 With 300 days of sunshine a year, Basel has plenty of outdoor festivals, cinemas, and markets.
 It has its own carnival too.
 Basler Fasnacht is a three-day festival that is the biggest festival in Switzerland featuring masked musicians and performers.

 Basel has a very popular Christmas Market which seems to be on everyone’s “things to do in Basel” list.
-It also hosts the world’s largest art fair and it is the theater and cinema capital of Switzerland.
+It also hosts the world’s largest art fair.
 When we were there in August, an open-air cinema was set up on Münsterhügel (Minster Hill) in front of Basel Minster, a former Catholic cathedral that is now a Reformed Protestant church.

 As you can see, Basel Switzerland is an amazing city to visit.
 Once you dig deeper beyond the cathedral and exploring the old town there are so many things to see and do, you will fall in love with Basel too.